-While CBD is available in a few forms, oil is the most common because it’s easily ingestible and generally contains a higher percentage of CBD than most other forms.
+CBD oil is easily ingestible and generally contains a higher percentage of CBD than most other forms.
 It’s created from a concentrated extract made from cannabis flowers or leaves that are dissolved in an edible oil such as olive oil or sunflower oil.
-Because CBD is unregulated and largely unstudied, its effects are speculative.
-Many people report it relieves a host of different conditions like anxiety, pain, and insomnia, reduces inflammation throughout the body, alleviates symptoms associated with gastrointestinal disorders, and minimizes the side effects from chemotherapy.
+It can be taken in many different ways, including gummies and capsules, but the most common way is CBD tinctures (using a dropper to deliver CBD oil directly under the tongue).

-*In fact, according to a 2019 Gallup poll, one in seven Americans say they use CBD-based products.
-While legit everyone and their mother, grandmother, and best friend seem to be using it, many people still don’t know exactly what CBD is—and for good reason: There’s all kinds of confusion surrounding it.
+In fact, according to a 2019 Gallup poll, one in seven Americans say they use CBD-based products.
+While legit everyone and their mother, grandmother, and best friend seem to be using CBD for pain, anxiety, and other ailments, many people still don’t know exactly what CBD is—and for good reason: There’s all kinds of confusion surrounding it.
 We’re here to clear the whole messy situation up.